Living in Hawaii – Which Island?

 Target (store) came to Ewa, there are numerous little shopping centers and a brand new mall is being built at the moment.
 The west side is untouristy – you might see no tourists except at the gas stations and big water park in Kapolei.

 Kapolei and Makakilo are residential apartment neighborhoods that are rather affordable and within an hour’s commute of town.
 There are many new buildings in Kapolei, and my girlfriend had a 2 bedroom apartment with dining room, family area and large back porch for $220,000 back in 2004.
-Not bad right?
-Many people agree – and the housing market in this area is always fluid.
+In 2016 the median home value is $556k.
+As many real estate agents always say, the best time to buy is right now!

 Leeward Side (windless side)